wodanaz/Genomewide_alignment/README.md

 ```

-2. we need to extract fasta using msa_split
+To extract features, we need to extract fasta using msa_split but first we need to proceess a bed file into feature data per chromosome

-First, create features
+To create features

 ```bash
 mkdir features
 for chr in chr1 chr2 chr3 chr4 chr5 chr6 chr7 chr8 chr9 chr10 chr11 chr12 chr13 chr14 chr15 chr16 chr17 chr18 chr19 chr20 chr21 ;